nanecha/Credit-Risk-Model/README.md

 - Missing data and class imbalance (if any) will require treatment.

 - Categorical features exhibit varying levels of cardinality, affecting encoding strategies.

+# Feature Engineering

+Focuses on preparing the transactional dataset for credit risk modeling by creating and preprocessing features, including aggregate, datetime, and WOE-encoded features, using FraudResult as a temporary target.

+1. Data Loading and Exploration:

+    o	Loaded transactional data with columns like CustomerId, Amount, TransactionStartTime, and FraudResult.

+    o	Identified numerical (Amount, Value) and categorical (ProductCategory, ProviderId) columns.

+    o	Found skewed distributions and class imbalance in FraudResult, indicating a need for careful feature engineering.

+2. Aggregate Features:

+  o	Created customer-level features (total_amount, avg_amount, trans_count, std_amount), capturing transaction behavior

+3. Datetime Features:

+  o	Extracted transaction_hour, transaction_day, transaction_month, transaction_year from TransactionStartTime.

+4. Categorical Encoding:

+  o	Applied Label Encoding to high-cardinality ID columns (TransactionId, CustomerId

+4.Normalization

+5. WOE  and IV  Calculation

+# Proxy Target Variable Engineering

+- proxy target variable called is_high_risk, which serves as an indicator for customers with a high likelihood of loan default.
+Since the dataset lacks a direct label for default behavior, the is_high_risk flag is generated using unsupervised learning methods based on RFM (Recency, Frequency, Monetary) metrics.

+# Model Training and Tracking

+-Task 5 i was develop a structured model training pipeline with experiment tracking (MLflow), model versioning, and unit testing, using the transformed dataset with is_high_risk as the target.

+- Requirement update
+-  data splitting
+- Model selection and training
+-  Evaluation
+- MLflow Tracking
+- unit testing

+#   Model Deployment and Continuous Integration

+The best trained model (GradientBoosting) from Task 5 into a containerized REST API using FastAPI, containerizes it with Docker, and sets up a CI/CD pipeline with GitHub Actions to ensure code quality through linting and unit testing.
+Key Steps and Findings:
+1. Dependencies:

+- Updated requirements.txt with fastapi, uvicorn, flake8, python-dotenv.

+2. FastAPI Application:

+- 	Created main.py to load the GradientBoosting model (version 1) from MLflow Model Registry.
+- Implemented /predict endpoint to accept customer features and return risk probability and is_high_risk.
+- 	Defined Pydantic models in pydantic_models.py for input/output validation.

+3. Containerization:

+- 	Dockerfile: Sets up Python 3.11 environment, installs dependencies, and runs FastAPI with uvicorn.
+-  docker-compose.yml: Configures API and MLflow services, mapping ports 8000 and 5000.

+4. CI/CD Pipeline:

+- 	.github/workflows/ci.yml: Runs flake8 for linting and pytest for unit tests on push to main branch.
+- 	Ensures code quality and test validation (e.g., test_data_processing.py for RFMClustering).

+5. Task 5 Integration:

+- Addressed SMOTE error by using sampling_strategy='auto' and class_weight='balanced'.
+- Poor metrics (F1 ~0.4–0.441) indicate noisy is_high_risk or weak features, requiring Task 4/3 refinement.